AVC Performing Arts: Policies & Procedures

 - The producing company will not obstruct any portion of the entries, hallways or stairs, including access to building utilities.
 Any instruments, instrument cases, props, set pieces, etc. must be stored as directed by the AVC PAT Staff.

-- The producing company will not permit smoking anywhere on the Campus premises, with the exception of the parking lots.
+- Antelope Valley College is a smoke-free, tobacco-free campus.
+The producing company will not permit smoking anywhere on the Campus premises.
 Smoking onstage is only permitted as part of a performance and ONLY when PAT Management approval has been obtained in advance.

 - Animals (other than seeing-eye / certified service animals) will not be allowed in the Theatre for any reason other than use in a production or related promotional event.
 Approval must be obtained from PAT Management prior to bringing animals onto the property.